 Winter Mittens Song – Learn all the colors with these colorful mittens and sing along to the tune of “If You’re Happy and you Know It!”
 This is an easy one to add to preschool circle time.

-Grab your Free Winter Clothes Lesson Plans Here
+Grab your Free Winter Clothes Lesson Plans for Preschoolers Here

 Think these winter clothing activities will fit in well with your winter preschool lesson plans?
 Want to do them all for a weekly preschool theme?
 Just click the image below so they can be sent to your email.